 Aside from taking the usual press shots of rugby matches, mayors visits and the occasional flower show, he particularly enjoyed spending his spare time documenting the lives of the everyday Welsh people in and around the South Wales valleys and towns.

-The images below are just a selection of Robins photographs that capture a different time in Welsh Culture, long before sophisticated computers, mobile phones and on-demand television.
+The images below are just a selection of Robins photography that capture a different time in Welsh Culture, long before sophisticated computers, mobile phones and on-demand television.
 These photos take us back to what now seems like ‘a different country’ which is the title of Robins book showcasing his work from that era.